phu2007vis/Japanese_OCR/README.md

 Can also customize load weight process at manga_ocr_dev/training/get_model.py

 4. References
-# maybe contains some version errors that i updated in my code
+May contains some version errors that i updated in my code
 - [kha-white/manga-ocr](https://github.com/kha-white/manga-ocr): A powerful OCR system for extracting text from manga images using deep learning.